Our Impact: Marshall CoLab

 • At Summit Public Schools focal sites, at least 82% of students with disabilities ended the year on track in math and English — and at one school that measure was 97%.

-NIC schools saw increases in adolescent literacy development, improving essential skills for students’ academic and post-secondary success.
+Our partner schools also saw increases in adolescent literacy development, improving essential skills for students’ academic and post-secondary success.

 • Green Dot focal school sites nearly tripled the percentage of students with disabilities who achieved more than two years of reading growth.